Email FacebookTwitterMenu burgerClose thin

 • A shareholder or partner in said company who owns 10% or more of its stock

-For example, you couldn’t use your self-directed Roth IRA as collateral for a loan or use those funds to buy a piece of property for your own personal use.
+For example, you cannot use your self-directed Roth IRA as collateral for a loan or to buy property for your own personal use.
 Violating this rule could cause your self-directed account to lose its tax-advantaged status.

 What Can You Invest in With a Self-Directed Roth Account?